Is the Round 3 Deadline Less Risky This Year?

 SBC’s advice for applicants targeting the round 3 deadline

 Standing out from the pack is imperative, and never more so than when applying later in the game.
-To do well in the admissions process, you have to communicate who you are, not just what you do.
+To do well in the admissions process, you must communicate who you are, not just what you do.

-Finally, it’s essential to have a Plan B in case things don’t go your way.
+Finally, it’s essential to have a Plan B if things don’t go your way.
 You can always apply to a set of schools in round 3, knowing there is a good chance you will need to reapply to them and add in some new options next season.